 Key Features of ColorGrab

-- It has a cylindrical color mixer which is helpful for mixing random colors.
+- It has a cylindrical color mixer which helps mix random colors.

 - The color value fields have individual adjustment buttons for fine-tuning the color.